DavidQiC/IS2545_DELIVERABLE_3/README.md

 So that I can but items online

 #### Scenario -1
-Given I am in the login in page, that is http://store.demoqa.com/products-page/your-account/, and I have successfully registered with username qic921015, password 123
+Given I am in the login in page, that is http://store.demoqa.com/products-page/your-account/,
+And I have successfully registered with username qic921015, password 123
-And I login in without inputting username and password
+When I login in without inputting username and password
 Then I should receive an error message

 #### Scenario -2
-Given I am in the login in page, that is http://store.demoqa.com/products-page/your-account/, and I have successfully registered with username qic921015, password 123
+Given I am in the login in page, that is http://store.demoqa.com/products-page/your-account/,
+And I have successfully registered with username qic921015, password 123
-And I login in with incorrect username and correct password
+When I login in with incorrect username and correct password
 Then I should receive an error message

 #### Scenario -3
-Given I am in the login in page, that is http://store.demoqa.com/products-page/your-account/, and I have successfully registered with username qic921015, password 123
+Given I am in the login in page, that is http://store.demoqa.com/products-page/your-account/,
+And I have successfully registered with username qic921015, password 123
-And I login in with correct username and incorrect password
+When I login in with correct username and incorrect password
 Then I should receive an error message.

 ### Story 2